timberland-sig/rh-linux-poc/README.md

-./setup.sh virt   # this will install QEMU (only on Fedora) - only has to be ran once ./setup.sh edk2   # this will download and install the Timberland-sig artifacts - only has to be ran once ./setup.sh net    # this will modify your hypervisor network - run this only once ./setup.sh iso    # this will ask for a URL to an ISO file with an OS installer
+./setup.sh virt   # this will install QEMU (only on Fedora) - only has to be ran once ./setup.sh edk2   # this will download and install the Timberland-sig artifacts - only has to be ran once ./setup.sh net    # this will modify your hypervisor network - run this only once
-                  # ↳ may be ran again if you want to try a different distro
-                  # ↳ the quickstart only runs this if no ISO was downloaded in this clone of the repository
 ```

 After running the quickstart, you can optionally use: